The 1st International Electronic Conference on Environmental Health Sciences

 Conference Committee

-Department of Environmental Health Sciences, School of Public Health of Tropical Medicine, Tulane University,
+Department of Environmental Health Sciences, School of Public Health of Tropical Medicine, Tulane University, New Orleans LA, USA

 the impact of toxic chemicals on human health and the environment: accumulation in food chain organisms and degradation; water and sanitation and effects of agricultural pesticides in developing nations